adbertram/PSWebDeploy/README.md

 # PSWebDeploy
-PSWebDeploy is a PowerSHell module that wraps PowerShell around msdeploy.exe.
+PSWebDeploy is a PowerShell module that wraps PowerShell around (Web Deploy) msdeploy.exe.
 This greatly eases figuring out the long syntax required for msdeploy.exe.

 ## Sync-Website